l0stinfr0st/Vehicle-Rental-System-Full-Stack/README.md

 This project is a **Vehicle Rental and Purchasing System** that allows users to rent or purchase vehicles through an intuitive and user-friendly web interface.
 The platform also enables users to sell their own vehicles, making it a comprehensive solution for vehicle transactions.
 The system is designed to handle various types of vehicles, with features to filter based on specific criteria such as make, model, and availability.

+This project was originally a task provided to by my university, but it was primitive and only back-end coded with java.
+I decided to create a front-end and integrate databases instead of using local files.

 The project was built using the following technologies:

 - **SQL:** To store and manage data related to vehicles, users, transactions, and more.